 ThinkMarble is one of the premiere Cyber Security companies based in the South.
 They help secure all manner of businesses and align them with current security standards, preparing them for the future.
-The website and branding cleanup had a completion deadline of just over a month due to an upcoming UK government security initiative.
+The website and branding cleanup had a completion deadline of a month due to an upcoming UK government security initiative.

 For future design work, I designed a custom font for ThinkMarble called ‘GothSerrat’.
 This combined elements of Montserrat and Gotham with adjustments to break up some of the ligature connections in line with the logo.

 After a few years in the market, ThinkMarble decided they had outgrown their initial identity.
 They wanted to expand, and this came with a website overhaul, and with it, a bit more time and planning.
 At the same time, they decided to part ways with their original design agency, and approached me to take over.

 So having full creative control for the first time, I tackled their brand update.
 I provided them with extensive guidelines covering new logo usage, typography and it’s specific attributes, a palette of colours and their use cases etc…

 The first project was designing product-sheets, creating hundreds of new icons and infographics.
 Once I created those, I set to work on the new website.
 With the website, I had much more time to study existing platforms and their target audience.
 The main takeaway was that they needed something with more clout.
 Something that represented their new branding in an impactful and clear way.
 As with their last site, this was responsive, mobile-first, and based on the DIVI framework.